siddharthkp/css-constructor/README.md

 --

-Every React component gets a javascript constructor for functional logic.
+Every React component gets an inbuilt javascript constructor for functional logic.

 **Introducing the css constructor for styling!**